ashhhlynn/cookbook/README.md

 -	Individual recipe show pages display a recipe’s ingredients, instructions, and reviews

 ### Reviews:
--	Users can create recipe reviews at the review index page nested under the recipe
+-	Users can create recipe reviews at the review index page nested under recipe
 -	Users can edit and delete only their own reviews

 ## Relationships <a id="rel"></a>